 The court will send a notice to the parties advising them of the time and place of the settlement conference, as well as the documents that they should bring to the meeting.
 (N.Y.
 Civil Practice Rule 3408).
 (Learn more in Nolo’s article New York Foreclosure Settlement Conferences.)

-The rule requiring a settlement conference applies to borrower-occupied properties and is in effect until February 13, 2020.
+The rule requiring a settlement conference applies to borrower-occupied properties.

 If you can't work out a way to avoid foreclosure at the settlement conference and you fail to answer the court action, the bank can get a default judgment from the court.
 On the other hand, if you file an answer, the bank can’t get a default judgment.
 So, in that situation, the bank will probably file a motion for summary judgment.
 This motion asks that the court grant judgment in favor of the bank because there’s no dispute about the important facts of the case, your defense lacks merit, or you haven't proven wrongdoing by the bank or servicer.
 If the court denies summary judgment, then a trial may happen.
 If the court grants summary judgment (or you lose at trial), the court will enter a final judgment of foreclosure against you.

 If the foreclosing bank is granted a final judgment of foreclosure against you, a sale date is set.
 Notice of the sale is published in a newspaper and posted publicly (in some cases).
 (N.Y.
 Real Prop.
 Acts.
 Law § 231).